 Did you think you left studying behind when school ended?
 Think again.
-Being a project manager is a constant journey to learn new skills and techniques.
+Being a project manager is a constant journey to learn new skills and techniques even while you’re busy with project scheduling.
 That isn’t a bad thing – as the way we work evolves, it is very useful to keep your skills up to date.

 If you are a Project Management Professional (PMP)® then you will already be used to studying.
 Getting your PMP credential can be hard work, especially if it has been a while since you prepared for any exams.
 However, once you have passed, and can use those letters after your name with pride, the studying doesn’t stop.
 Oh no. You have to keep your skills up through the professional development program put together by the Project Management Institute.

 What is the Continuous Professional Development Scheme?